 HashChing is Australia’s first online marketplace for home loans.
-This is a very specific industry and customer reviews, transparency and trust are of an extreme importance when it comes to acquisition of new customers.
+This is a very specific industry and customer reviews, transparency and trust are of extreme importance when it comes to the acquisition of new customers.

 Here are 3 things that they are doing on their website:

 Show relevant business data – Data never lies and companies that are winning in their markets are always in a great position to provide trust by showing their success metrics.
 HashChing is doing this by dedicating a core segment of the homepage to provide transparency and relevancy by emphasizing their success statistics.
 If you know that a service has 40809 users, it will definitely help you make your decision very fast.
 And to make this space more interactive, they have also included a video testimonial by one of their users.

 Sync reviews from social media – With the help from EmbedReviews, HashChing syncs in real time with their Facebook page to generate and display reviews from REAL Facebook users.
 It is of a great importance to show potential customers how you’ve got this review and with the EmbedReviews functionality, they can easily authenticate that it was pre-generated from an actual person on Facebook who shared the reviews publicly.

 Shopify Plus uses a very smart way of displaying their case study testimonials.
 The key here is that they point out the previous platforms their current customers used and how Shopify helped them increase their conversions.